« PhotoGraphism : Crossed Views »

 both co-creators and co-leaders of Smart AI E.I.G.
 (Economic Interest Grouping)

-The encounter between an artist (Monique Samson, interior designer and graphic designer) and a scientist (Karine Gadré, Ph.D in Astronomy of the University of Toulouse, France and photographer) led to the birth of a new form of artistic expression: Digital PhotoGraphism, which is in direct line with an artistic practice called « Polaroid Art », born in the 1970s and consisting in altering the classic process of developing instant silver shots (1).
+The encounter between an artist (Monique Samson, interior designer and graphic designer) and a scientist (Karine Gadré, astronomer and photographer) led to the birth of a new form of artistic expression: Digital PhotoGraphism, which is in direct line with an artistic practice called « Polaroid Art », born in the 1970s and consisting in altering the classic process of developing instant silver shots (1).

-The works designed by us and which make up the Contours collection extract from the original photograph the abundance of details that characterizes it.
-They highlight the constituent elements of the surrounding landscape, the possible presence of monuments, vegetation, habitats, living beings, etc.
+« The works which make up the Contours collection extract from the original photograph the abundance of details that characterizes it.
+They highlight the constituent elements of the surrounding landscape, the possible presence of monuments, vegetation, habitats, living beings, etc. »

 « Côteau en hiver »